ankitseal/AnkitSealCV/README.md

 **MPhil.
 Research in Machine Vision**
 *University of the West of England* | 2021 -- 2023
-Thesis: *3D Printed Object Authentication using Micro and Macro Surface Textures and Geometric*
+Thesis: *3D Printed Object Authentication using Micro and Macro Surface Textures and Geometric Features*

 **MSc.
 Robotics**
 *University of Bristol* | 2016 -- 2018